In his lecture we're going to look at the shoulder region,

 We can appreciate that if we see it here coming from the junction of the sternum and the first rib,

-this is not going to move and as it muscle contract, it is going to depress the clavicle.
+And as its muscles contract it is going to depress the clavicle.

 And this is somewhat different from the previous muscles I spoke about

 Serratus anterior is coming from this lateral aspect of the chest wall

-and this is serratus anterior muscle it's got this nice serrated edge which gives its name coming from the ribs here
+and this is serratus anterior muscle it's got this nice serrated edge which gives its name.

 running all the way along the chest wall.

-We can see it's running between the chest wall and the scapula.
+We can see it's running between the chest wall and the scapula

 so this impression here is just a shading through the scapula.